 The first thing that I always recommend doing (whether you’re having problems with your horse’s hooves or not) is regularly picking your horse’s hooves.

-This should be a standard part of your post-ride grooming regimen.
+This should be a standard part of your post-ride grooming regimen and is essential to long-term hoof quality.

 If you’re not familiar with how to pick your horse’s hooves, I actually have a guide you can read here!

 Picking helps you get mud and other debris out of your horse’s hoof after a ride.
-This is critical to help dislodge rocks, which can cause irritation and even abscesses.
+This is critical to help dislodge rocks from horse hooves, which can cause irritation and even abscesses.

 Solution #2: Seeing a Farrier